Dean McDermott Ex Says Court Case Has Nothing To Do With Tori’s $40K Baby Shower

 Dean McDermott’s ex-wife said that while Dean hasn’t lived up to his end of the support bargain, she feels their son has received a “gift” from the experience.

 “I think Jack received the gift of being a motivated man,” she told 24 Hours.
 “He is focused on taking care of himself, to never need money from anyone…He saw his dad on TV have a nervous breakdown and doesn’t want to be that.
 Dean and Tori have uprooted him so many times with all their moves.
-They have conveyed to him such mixed messages about
+They have conveyed to him such mixed messages about”

 “He is focused on taking care of himself, to never need money from anyone…He saw his dad on TV have a nervous breakdown and doesn’t want to be that.
 Dean and Tori have uprooted him so many times with all their moves.
 They have conveyed to him such mixed messages about money they had for themselves versus money they had for him.”